Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization: for Image Captioning and VQA

 \subsection{Image Captioning}

 In this section, we visualize spatial support for an image captioning model using \gcam{}.
-We build on top of the publicly available `neuraltalk2'\footnote{\url{https://github.com/karpathy/neuraltalk2}} implementation~\cite{karpathy2015deep} that uses a finetuned VGG-16 CNN for images and an LSTM-based language model.
+We build \gcam{} on top of the publicly available neuraltalk2\footnote{\url{https://github.com/karpathy/neuraltalk2}} implementation~\cite{karpathy2015deep} that uses a finetuned VGG-16 CNN for images and an LSTM-based language model.
 Note that this model does not have an explicit attention mechanism.
 Given a caption, we compute the gradient of its log probability~\wrt units in the last convolutional layer of the CNN ($conv5\_3$ for VGG-16) and generate \gcam{} visualizations as described in \secref{sec:approach}.
 See \reffig{fig:captioning}.
-In the first example, the \gcam{} maps for the generated caption localize every occurrence of both the kites and people in spite of their relatively small size.
-In the next example, notice how \gcam{} correctly highlights the pizza and the man, but ignores the woman nearby, since `woman' is not mentioned in the caption.
-More qualitative examples can be found in the supplementary \secref{sec:sup_experiments}.
+In the first example, \gcam{} maps for the generated caption localize every occurrence of both the kites and people despite their relatively small size.
+In the next example, \gcam{} correctly highlights the pizza and the man, but ignores the woman nearby, since `woman' is not mentioned in the caption.
+More examples are in \refsec{sec:sup_experiments}.

 \para{Comparison to dense captioning} Johnson~\etal~\cite{johnson_cvpr16} recently introduced the Dense Captioning (DenseCap) task that requires a system to jointly localize and caption salient regions in a given image.
-Their model consists of a Fully Convolutional Localization Network (FCLN) and an LSTM-based language model that produces both bounding boxes for regions of interest and associated captions in a single forward pass.
-Using DenseCap model, we generate region-specific captions.
-Next, we visualize \gcam{} localizations for these region-specific captions using the holistic captioning model described earlier (neuraltalk2).
-Interestingly, we observe that \gcam{} localizations correspond to regions in the image that the DenseCap model described, even though the holistic captioning model was not trained with any region or bounding-box level annotations (See \reffig{fig:densecap}).
+Their model consists of a Fully Convolutional Localization Network (FCLN) that produces bounding boxes for regions of interest and an LSTM-based language model that generates associated captions, all in a single forward pass.
+Using DenseCap, we generate \iccv{5 region-specific captions per image with associated ground truth bounding boxes. \gcam{} for a whole-image captioning model (neuraltalk2) should localize the bounding box the region-caption was generated for, which is shown in \reffig{fig:densecap}.
+We quantify this by computing the ratio of mean activation inside \vs outside the box.
+Higher ratios are better because they indicate stronger attention to the region the caption was generated for.
+Uniformly highlighting the whole image results in a baseline ratio of $1.0$ whereas \gcam{} achieves $3.27$ $\pm$ $0.18$.
+Adding high-resolution detail gives an improved baseline of $2.32$ $\pm$ 0.08 (\gb{}) and the best localization at $6.38$ $\pm$ 0.99 (\cgb{}).
+Thus, \gcam{} is able to localize regions in the image that the DenseCap model describes, even though the holistic captioning model was never trained with bounding-box annotations.}